 The problem is not simply that groundless gospel advocates promise salvation to those who don't believe that the Son of Man was three days and three nights in the heart of the earth – in contrast to Jesus who only promised such unbelievers condemnation (Matt.
 12:38-41).[3]
-This kind of false teaching and opposition to the Truth by no-burial gospel advocates is bad enough.
-But tragically the problem is worse, for the groundless gospel also takes the side of the Pharisees in it's denial of the fact that Christ rose on the third day (Matt.
+Such false teaching and opposition to the truth on the part of groundless gospel advocates is bad enough.
+But tragically the problem is worse, for the groundless gospel also takes the side of the Pharisees in it's denial of the fact that Christ rose again on the third day (Matt.
 27:62-64; cf. Lk.
 24:46; 1 Cor.
 15:4).
 That is to say, the truth of the third day is denied in the groundless gospel.
 For example, Tom Stegall indicates "that a person is saved"[4] even though he "is vociferously denying the truth of 1 Corinthians 15:4 that Christ's resurrection occurred on 'the third day.'"[5]
 Notice how Stegall goes on to cast doubt on God's Word when he says, "Though God prophetically and typologically ordained that Christ should be in the tomb for 'three days and three nights' (Jonah 1:17; Matt.
 12:40; 26:61; 27:40, 63), would the grounds of our eternal redemption really be removed if Christ had risen on the fourth day, or the fifth, or the sixth, [or the six-hundred and sixty-sixth day], instead of the third day?
 Did it matter in providing the very basis for eternal salvation that He rose before sunrise on the first day of the week [i.e. the third day]?
 Or could He have risen on the second day of the week [i.e. the fourth day]?
 It mattered only that His once crucified body actually did rise gloriously from the dead."[6]
 In stark contrast to the words of Jesus in Matthew 12:38-41, Stegall is saying that in terms of salvation it doesn't matter that Christ rose on the predicted day – on the third day![7]
 Amazingly, Stegall fails to understand that "the grounds of our eternal redemption" required a sinless sacrifice – a sinless Savior (2 Cor.
 5:21; cf. Isa.
 53:9; Lk.
 23:41; Jn.
 1:29; 1 Cor.
 15:3-4; 1 Pet.
 1:18-19, 2:22, etc.)!
 If Christ had risen on any day but the third day it would have shown Him to be sinful – a false prophet (cf. Deut.
 18:22; Jer.
 14:14; Matt.
 7:15, 24:11, 24), because He predicted that He would rise from the dead on the third day (Matt.
 12:38-41, 16:21, 17:23, 20:19; Mk.
 9:31, 10:34; Lk.
 9:22, 18:33, 24:7, 46; Jn.
 2:19-21).
 Robert Gromacki affirms: "If Christ had been raised from the dead on the second, fourth, or any succeeding day, that would have been a remarkable, unprecedented achievement; but it also would have declared Him to be a false prophet."[8]
 Stegall's false teaching on the issue of the third day is a real tragedy of the groundless gospel.
 In its "purest"[9] form, it proclaims a non-buried and never-seen "deceiver" savior who did not necessarily rise on the third day but could have risen on the 666th day (cf. Matt.
 27:62-64)!
 Make no mistake, this is a "false christ" (cf. Matt.
 24:24), "another Jesus" (2 Cor.
 11:4, NKJV), and "a different gospel" (2 Cor.
 11:4, NKJV).
 Tom Stegall and other groundless gospel advocates such as Dennis Rokser[10] promise salvation to those holding to such a disbelief; they ban Christ's burial "for three days and three nights in the heart of the earth" from the gospel[11] and teach that these facts only "constitute growth-truth for every child of God".[12]
 This is Heaven for Those Who Don't Believe.[13]

 ENDNOTES: